-When Guillermo Gomez visited Black Belt recently, we asked him to teach basic aikido moves that even nonpractitioners could use to fend off attacks they might encounter on the street.
+When Guillermo Gomez visited Black Belt, we asked him to teach basic aikido moves that even nonpractitioners could use to fend off attacks they might encounter on the street.

 AIKIDO MOVES VIDEO

 Guillermo Gomez Shows You How to Stop a Front Choke

 This exclusive video captured in our photo studio finds Guillermo Gomez explaining several basic aikido moves and how to apply one of them — nikyo, the second immobilization technique of aikido — in the event of a choke attack.

 “[Nikyo] enables me to control the wrist,” Guillermo Gomez says, “after which I bend the elbow and use my hips and the rotation of my body to put more pressure on it.”

 Initiating the choke, the attacker starts with the fingers of his right hand wrapped around Guillermo Gomez’s neck.
 Guillermo Gomez grabs the attacker’s hand and rotates his entire body to create pressure on the wrist.

 “This [sequence of aikido moves] works because I control the thumb,” Guillermo Gomez says.
 “I use my right hand, along with the rotation of my body, to put pressure on his wrist until he releases the choke.”
 His grip on the knife edge of the choking hand augments the leverage he applies to the offending appendage.